Updated June 22, 2020.

 Hepatic Function Panel: This test evaluates various liver function tests and enzyme levels.
 Abnormalities can suggest inflammation in the liver or other potential liver or biliary (gallbladder, etc.) related issues.

 INR, Prothrombin time: These tests assess blood clotting abilities and are commonly checked for patients who take blood thinners (e.g., Coumadin).
-It is commonly checked as part of a presurgical evaluation.

 Thyroid Stimulating Hormone (TSH): This test is used to evaluate thyroid function and is useful in diagnosing or managing thyroid disorders including hyperthyroidism or hypothyroidism.